bUrn-1337/guides/Web-Guide.md

 - [HackTricks](https://book.hacktricks.xyz/)
 - CTF Platforms: [picoCTF](https://picoctf.org/)
 - [PayloadAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings)
-- Search on [google](https://www.google.com/) for CTF writups and bug bounty reports for any topic you wish to learn
+- Search on [Google](https://www.google.com/) for CTF write-ups and bug bounty reports for any topic you wish to learn
-- For totally new topics, google them and learn about the technology before its vulnerabilities, for
+- For totally new topics, Google them and learn about the technology before its vulnerabilities, for
 ---

 ## ✅ Tips for Beginners
 - Always start with **manual testing** before automated tools.
 - Learn to read error messages carefully.
 - Keep practicing on CTF platforms.
-- Google more than you chatgpt, as you get more advanced, google will always be the one to come in clutch, not chatgpt.
+- Use Google more than ChatGPT, as you get more advanced, Google will always be the one to come in clutch, not ChatGPT.

 ---

-## Some interesting writeups/ bug bounty reports:
+## Some interesting write-ups/ bug bounty reports:
 - [pyjail](https://halb.it/posts/bluehens-pyjail/)
 - [Proton mail vulnerability](https://www.sonarsource.com/blog/code-vulnerabilities-leak-emails-in-proton-mail/)
 - [Double Dash SQLi](https://www.sonarsource.com/blog/double-dash-double-trouble-a-subtle-sql-injection-flaw/)